AbasSec/Flow/README.md

 Flow is released under the [Apache License 2.0](LICENSE).

-Apache-2.0 is a permissive open-source license.
-It allows you to use, copy, modify, distribute, sublicense, and build commercial products from this repository, provided that you follow the license terms and preserve applicable copyright, attribution, patent, and license notices.

-### What You May Do
+### What this allows

-Under the Apache License 2.0, you may:
+The Apache License 2.0 permits you to:

-- Use Flow for personal, academic, hackathon, research, internal, or commercial projects.
+- Use Flow for personal, academic, research, hackathon, internal, or commercial work.
-- Fork the repository and adapt it for another business workflow or industry.
-- Modify the source code, documentation, interfaces, database structure, and deployment setup.
-- Redistribute Flow or derivative versions in source or compiled form.
+- Copy, fork, modify, and redistribute Flow in source or compiled form.
-- Build hosted products, integrations, extensions, or commercial services based on Flow.
+- Build products, services, extensions, integrations, or deployments based on Flow.
-- Add your own copyright notices to your modifications.
+- Add your own copyright notices to your original modifications.

-### What You Must Do
+### What redistribution requires

-When redistributing Flow or a modified version of Flow, you must:
+When you distribute Flow or a modified version of Flow, you must:

 - Include a copy of the [Apache License 2.0](LICENSE).
-- Retain applicable copyright, patent, trademark, and attribution notices.
+- Retain applicable copyright, patent, and license notices.
-- Clearly state when you have modified source files.
+- State significant changes made to files when required by the license.
-- Preserve any required notices included with the project.
+- Preserve any required notices that accompany the project.
-- Avoid presenting your modified version as the official Flow project unless authorised by the project owner.

-### Branding and Product Identity
+### Branding and demo notice

-The Apache License applies to the source code and project materials covered by the repository license.

-The **Flow** name, logo, visual identity, demo branding, and product presentation should not be used in a way that suggests endorsement, partnership, or official ownership by AbasSec unless permission has been granted.
+Please use the Flow name, logo, and product identity accurately.
+Do not present a fork, modified version, or separate deployment as the official Flow product or imply endorsement by AbasSec without permission.

-You may accurately describe your work as:

-> “Based on Flow”
-> “Built using Flow”
-> “A modified version of Flow”

-You should not represent a fork or modified release as the official Flow product.

-### Demo Environment Notice

-Any public deployment, walkthrough video, sample menu, BrewBite data, seeded users, or demonstration credentials in this repository are intended only for evaluation, development, hackathon demonstration, and testing.

-Do not use demo credentials, sample accounts, seed data, or public endpoints as a substitute for production security, production payment processing, customer-data handling, legal compliance, or commercial operational controls.
+The BrewBite data, walkthrough, public demo, and demonstration credentials are provided for evaluation and testing.
+They are not a substitute for production payment processing, data protection, legal compliance, operational security, or deployment hardening.

-### No Warranty
+### No warranty

-Flow is provided under the Apache License 2.0 on an **“AS IS”** basis, without warranties or conditions of any kind, either express or implied.
+Flow is provided under the Apache License 2.0 on an **“AS IS”** basis, without warranties or conditions of any kind.
+Before any real business deployment, conduct appropriate security review, data-protection review, operational testing, backup planning, and legal/compliance assessment.

-This includes, without limitation, no warranty of:

-- merchantability,
-- fitness for a particular purpose,
-- uninterrupted availability,
-- security suitability for a production environment,
-- legal or regulatory compliance,
-- payment-provider compatibility,
-- data-loss prevention,
-- financial accuracy,
-- or suitability for a specific restaurant, café, outlet, or business workflow.

-Before using Flow in a real business environment, you are responsible for your own security review, legal review, privacy controls, payment-provider validation, data protection measures, operational testing, backup strategy, and deployment hardening.

-### Contributions

-By submitting a pull request, code contribution, documentation improvement, issue fix, or other contribution intended for inclusion in Flow, you agree that your contribution may be distributed under the Apache License 2.0, unless you clearly state otherwise before submission.

-### Full License Text
+### Full legal text

-The complete legal terms are available in the root [LICENSE](LICENSE) file.
+Read the complete legally binding terms in the root [LICENSE](LICENSE) file.

-For the official Apache License 2.0 text and SPDX identifier, see the Apache Software Foundation’s license reference. :contentReference[oaicite:0]{index=0}

 ---